Parkland parents decry game that simulates school shootings

-MIAMI (AP) — An upcoming computer video game that would allow players to re-create school shootings by stalking school hallways and racking up kills has been condemned as insensitive and inappropriate by the parents of students who were shot to death during the school massacre at Marjory Stoneman Douglas High.
+MIAMI (AP) — An upcoming computer video game that would let players re-create school shootings by stalking school hallways and racking up kills has been condemned as insensitive and inappropriate by the parents of students who were killed during the school massacre at Marjory Stoneman Douglas High.

-It was published by the company Acid, which has said it plans on selling the game for $5 to $10.
+The Miami Herald reports Acid said in a blog post that its game doesn’t promote violence and that it might remove the shooter’s role.

-The Miami Herald reports that Acid said in a blog post that its game doesn’t promote violence and that it might remove the shooter’s role in the game.
+Ryan Petty, father of a student killed during the Feb.
+14 massacre, called for the release to be canceled.

 Most Read Nation & World Stories